The problem

 The intervention

-From January to May 2024, this project is exploring whether there are routes to increasing free or subsidised school meals in a way that is economically sustainable.
-The exact policy options are to be decided, but are likely to focus on increasing eligibility for free school meals and/or offering subsidised school meal options.
+This project is exploring whether there are routes to increasing free or subsidised school meals in a way that is economically sustainable.
+Policy options considered have been informed by stakeholder consultation combined with evidence review.

 The aim is that increased uptake of school meals can lead to direct health and education benefits for pupils and wider benefits to society.